 Even if you’re not Jewish, you can still enjoy this hearty cholent anytime.
 It can feed a crowd and takes just a few minutes to assemble.

 In order to make cholent, I recommend investing in a slow cooker, preferably one that automatically turns to the warm setting after a 10-hour slow cook.
 This is a picture of my slow cooker.

 I’ve had it for 20+ years.
 It works like a charm and I will miss the old thing when it dies.
 It’s still going strong.
 As you can see, after 10 hours, it automatically switches to the warm setting and stops cooking.

 How to Make Gluten-Free Cholent

 Below I share how I make my gluten-free cholent.
 My guests and family enjoy it, and I rarely have leftovers when I have guests.
-This recipe feeds about 6-8 people, although it will feed more people if you you serve a lot of other side dishes along with it.
+This recipe feeds about 6-8 people, although it will feed more if you serve other side dishes.

 1.5 pounds of kosher beef stew meat.
-You can find kosher stew meat at some Trader Joe’s or at a kosher grocery store.
-Alternatively, you can just use regular beef stew meat (not kosher).
+You can find kosher stew meat at Trader Joe’s or a kosher grocery store.
+Alternatively, you can use regular beef stew meat (not kosher).

 1 large yellow onion, chopped and sauteed in a little oil prior to adding to the slow cooker.